ISISComputingGroup/ibex_developers_manual/PV-Units-&-Standards.md

 Unit Standards
 --------------

 If the unit has a standard alphanumeric unit symbol that has been used.
 In the case where the usual symbol is not alphanumeric e.g. degree (°), angstrom (Å), the unit is written in full, lower case and singular.
+The unit may be shortened because CSS will only display 8 characters worth of unit so `degree/s^2` is to long.

 Standard prefixes, [T|G|M|k|m|u|n|p|f], are accepted before all units.